fangedhex/tinybooter/README.md

 ## This branch

-This branch is a complete rewriting of the software that will use Conan to manage libraries and also move to YAML based config files instead of INIs.
+This branch is a complete rewriting of the software that will use Rust as language.
+I'm trying out this language with a small piece of software.
+(The readme will be updated when everything is "stable")

 ## What is this ?